bhattmujtiba15/Mujtiba-Altaf/README.md

 ## Day 16
 USing different disease to compare and what symptoms can cause it as per probability and using python to give us results in percentage.

+## Day 17
+Adding comments into the file to make it readable.

+## Day 18
+Adding some of the text that will be printed on when running the file.

+## Day 19
+Trying to enter different diseases and camparing with other to see if the file is working correclty.

+## Day 20
+Got and issue with the python file when someone else is trying to exess it.

 Thank You.